Qva3ar/shkaf/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+If an error occurs when starting the project: Member not found: 'FirebaseAppPlatform.verifyExtends', then you should run the command: $ flutter pub upgrade --major-versions.

+When cloning a repository, the firebase_options.dart file may be lost, if necessary, request it from the author of the repository.